dblock/code.dblock.org/about/index.md

 Here's an official bio.

-> Daniel Doubrovkine (aka dB.) is a Principal Engineer at <a href="https://aws.amazon.com/data-exchange" target="_blank">AWS Data Exchange</a> in New York.
+> Daniel Doubrovkine (aka dB.) is a Principal Engineer at <a href="https://aws.amazon.com/" target="_blank">AWS</a> in New York, working on <a href="https://opensearch.org/">OpenSearch</a>.
 He is a seasoned entrepreneur, technologist and former CTO at <a href='https://artsy.net' target='_blank'>Artsy.net</a>.
 Daniel graduated from University of Geneva in late 90s with a degree in Computer Science.
 Daniel is the creator and maintainer of many popular <a href="https://github.com/dblock">open-source projects</a> and a <a href="https://art.dblock.org">lifetime artist</a>.

 <a href="https://twitter.com/dblockdotorg" class="twitter-follow-button" data-show-count="false">Follow me @dblockdotorg</a>
 <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0],p=/^http:/.test(d.location)?'http':'https';if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src=p+'://platform.twitter.com/widgets.js';fjs.parentNode.insertBefore(js,fjs);}}(document, 'script', 'twitter-wjs');</script>